FirelyTeam/firely-docs-firely-terminal/Simplifier-Sync.rst

      > fhir project clone <project>     #Clones a project form Simplifier.net in a sub folder
      > fhir project update              #Synchornizes you project with a specific folder
      > fhir project sync                #Synchronizes current folder with the corresponding Simplfier project
-     > fhir push                        #Pushes all changes to the corresponding project on Simplifier
+     > fhir project push                #Pushes all changes to the corresponding project on Simplifier
      > fhir pack                        #Creates a package from the current project

 The intended workflow is as follows: